 Undergraduate Research in Geology

 Doing research at the undergraduate level is incredibly beneficial.
 Students gain field and lab experience while working closely with a faculty mentor.
 These opportunities help prepare students for graduate school and careers in geology.
-Take a look below to see some examples of recent geology student research projects!
+Take a look below to see some examples of current and recent geology student research projects!

 Recent Research Students